This 'GOT' Reunion With Brienne & The Hound Was Surprisingly Heartwarming

 When Brienne and Arya met again this season, Arya referred to her as “the woman who killed the Hound,” stating that this credit to her name was why she wanted to train with Brienne of Tarth.

-At the time, audiences at home already knew the Hound was alive and well, and headed North.
+At the time, audiences at home already knew the Hound was alive and well and headed North.
 It was just a question of where he was going that would determine how soon Arya and Brienne learned they were wrong about his fate.

 The question stands, of course, of how Arya will react when she learns the Hound is still alive.
 Somehow, we don't see her adding him back to the list.
 But it might be a silent lesson about letting your enemies live.
 Or, at least, what happens when you let nature take its course, instead of definitively taking matters into your own hands.